progenetix/pgxRpi/README.md

 For processing local pgxseg files, get started from this vignette Introduction_4_process_pgxseg.

-When you face problems, try to reinstall the latest version.
+If you encounter problems, try to reinstall the latest version.
 If reinstallation doesn't help, please contact us.